mazdanoff/realpython_diary/readme.md

 More about Django's settings [here](https://docs.djangoproject.com/en/5.1/topics/settings/#the-django-admin-utility).

 The current repo's geckodriver proved to work with Firefox ver.
 134.0 (64-bit).
 In case this is not working in the future, use Selenium Manager to gather the relevant driver.

+Next, run the Django server:\
+`python manage.py runserver`

+The default url should be sufficient for framework to display the page and be run tests against.